wix/Detox/docs/Guide.Migration.md

 	  await detox.cleanup();
 	});
 	```
-	This is caused by inability to do two things inside one place: to get current test status inside `afterEach` (you need a reporter for that) and to wait for asynchronous operation to complete inside `specDone` of a Jasmine reporter.
-So all `afterEach`-es get executed before every `beforeEach` (and `beforeEach`-es are executed after the previous test's `afterEach`) and in `afterAll` when it is the last test.
+	This is caused by inability to do two things inside one place: to get current test status inside `afterEach` (you need a reporter for that) and to wait for asynchronous operation to complete inside `specDone` of a Jasmine reporter (it is a synchronous method).
+That's why all `afterEach`-es physically get executed inside consquent `beforeEach`-es, just before the real `beforeEach` gets started, and we need `afterAll` to execute the last test's `afterEach`.

 #### Changes to `detox test` CLI